erroronline1/caro/readme.md

 Versioning is achieved by a timestamp.

 Furthermore documents can be grouped to document bundles.
 This way anyone can check if all necessary documents have been taken into account for defined use cases.
 Document bundles are not subject to approval and versioning but also can not be deleted, only hidden.
+Document bundles may contain external documents as well, these are not subject to fulfillment supervision though.

 ```mermaid
 graph TD;